bropines/chrome-lens-py/README.md

 When the logging level is set to `DEBUG`, the library will output detailed debugging information and save the raw API response to `response_debug.txt` in the current directory.

+The `--debug-out` flag will allow you to specify the path where to save the response from the server, in the case of the debug level `DEBUG`.
+By default, it is saved, as described above, in the folder where the console is launched, that is, in `CWD`

 #### Notes on Logging Levels

 - **INFO** level: Provides general information about the process, such as when requests are sent and responses are received.